rahi-lab/targettrack/README.md

 ### NN tab
 This tab is designed to train the neural network (NN) directly from the GUI.
 The GUI will copy of the `.h5` file in the `data/data_temp` folder and save the result of the NN in that file.
 To train the neural network, enter the number of validation set, training set, and the epochs for training in the corresponding boxes and press the `Train Mask Prediction Neural network` button.
-Note that the sum of validation and tratining set should not exceed the total number of annotated frames.
+Note that the sum of validation and training set should not exceed the total number of annotated frames.
 #### Generating target frames
 This can be done only after one successful run of the neural network.
 To generate the deformed frames, check the `Add deformation` checkbox and enter the number of deformed frames you want to generate in the `Number of target frames` box.
 #### Checking NN results